treeform/jsony/README.md

 Currently the Nim standard module first parses or serializes json into JsonNodes and then turns the JsonNodes into your objects with the `to()` macro.
 This is slower and creates unnecessary work for the garbage collector.
 This library skips the JsonNodes and creates the objects you want directly.

-Another speed up comes from not using `StringStream`. `Stream` has a function dispatch overhead because it has not know if you are using it as a `StringStream` or `FileStream`.
-Jsony skips the overhead and just directly writes to memory buffers.
+Another speed up comes from not using `StringStream`.
+Stream has a function dispatch overhead because it has to be able to switch between `StringStream` or `FileStream` at runtime.
+Jsony skips the overhead and just directly reads or writes to memory buffers.

 ### Parse speed.
 ```